 - ✓ Homework prepares for class sessions and reviews content there is homework after/before each class meeting!
-All Homework is posted in Canvas. - ✓ In class, we focus on interaction in German. - ✓ We cover 6 chapters (see overview in Canvas " Modules " Table of Contents). - You will take a Midterm Exam covering chapters 1-3 - The Final Exam is comprehensive (about the content of the whole semester). - ✓ There will be separate graded tasks for writing, reading, conversation, and intercultural competence.
+All Homework is posted in Canvas. - ✓ In class, we focus on interaction in German. - ✓ We cover 5 chapters (see overview in Canvas " Modules " Table of Contents).

+- You will take a Test after each chapter, except chapter 5. - The Final Exam is comprehensive, about the content of the whole semester. - ✓ There will be separate graded tasks for listening, conversation, and intercultural competence.